madeintandem/finish-line/README.md

 ### `relayRendererFactory`

 Creates a component that behaves like `RelayRenderer` but does not need to be rendered inside a `RelayEnvironmentProvider`.
 All instances of the created component class will share the same environment and stay in sync with one another. `withRelayEnvironment` will work as it normally does for anything rendered by your factory built `RelayRenderer`.
 It takes an `environmentProvider` `prop`.
+[Here is a comparison of the `RelayEnvironmentProvider` with `RelayRenderer` and `relayRendererFactory`.](relayenvironmentprovider-with-relayrenderer-or-relayrendererfactory)

 ```js
 import { relayRendererFactory, buildEnvironment, withRelayEnvironment } from 'finish-line'